ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-7-1.md

-# Understanding the Impact of Complexity on Strategic Planning

 In this chapter, we will explore the concept of complexity and its profound impact on strategic planning.
 Complexity has increasingly become a prevalent feature of modern business environments, making it crucial for organizations to understand its implications when formulating and implementing strategies.
 We will delve into the challenges posed by complexity, examine its effects on strategic decision-making, and discuss effective approaches to navigate this paradoxical terrain.